 Regularly placing information about tips in social media feeds and print is one way to ensure someone doesn’t have to look hard for this information.
 This also minimizes the risk to sources.
 When, without conscious effort, anyone can stumble over information about how to reach out to your organization, would-be sources have much more plausible deniability.

-For example, the New York Times regularly tweets links to its tip page, and their social media profiles include a link to its tip page.
-The social media provider may log who clicked on the link, but this approach introduces more plausible deniability.
+For example, The New York Times regularly posts links to its tip page, and its profile on X includes a link to its tip page.
+The social media platform may log who clicked on the link, but this approach introduces more plausible deniability.

 Print media should also proactively advertise confidential tip channels.
 For example, The Globe and Mail advertises its SecureDrop on the front page of its print edition.